DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}
-### Clustering and the Mixed Membership Model [Nolan]
+### Dimensionality Reduction [Gonzalez]

-This lecture explores unsupervised learning techniques to aid in exploratory data analysis.
-In particular we focus on mix-membership models and introduce the EM algorithm.
+This lecture introduces the Singular Value Decomposition algorithm for dimensionality reduction.

 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}
-### Dimensionality Reduction [Gonzalez]
+### Clustering and the Mixed Membership Model [Nolan and Yu]

-This lecture introduces the Singular Value Decomposition algorithm for dimensionality reduction.
+This lecture explores unsupervised learning techniques to aid in exploratory data analysis.
+In particular we focus on mix-membership models and introduce the EM algorithm.

 #### Homework 6 Due

 {% include syllabus_entry end=true %}